Nfdi4bioimage (80)#

 This presentation gives a short outline of the complexity of data and metadata in the bioimaging universe.
 It introduces NFDI4BIOIMAGE as a newly formed consortium as part of the German ‘Nationale Forschungsdateninfrastruktur’ (NFDI) and its goals and tools for data management including its current members on TU Dresden campus.

-Tags: Research Data Management, Nfdi4Bioimage
+Tags: Research Data Management, Nfdi4Bioimage, Include In Dalia

 Content type: Slides